See all How-To Articles

 pivotdate group quarters

-Or, remove both the months and quarters grouping and group just by year.
-This will just give you the order amounts for each year and will remove the ability to drill down to the individual quarters, months, or dates.
+1. Or, remove both the months and quarters grouping and group just by year.
+This gives you the order amounts for each year and removes the ability to drill down to the individual quarters, months, or dates.

 pivotdate group

-1. If you want to group by week, you can select Days in Grouping and change the Number of days to 7.
-In order for the Number of days option to be available, you will need to deselect Months, Quarter and Years – you can do this by clicking on them each individually.
+If you want to group by week, click Days in Grouping By and change the Number of days to 7.
+For the number of days spin button to be available, first remove grouping by Months, Quarters, and Years; do this by clicking each on them individually.

 pivotdate add week